tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

             from .views import detail_view
             request = testing.DummyRequest()
             info = detail_view(request)
-            self.assertIn("title", info.keys())
+            self.assertIn("title", info)

 Running Pyramid Tests
 ---------------------

 To run this test we have to first install all the things we need for testing.
 We defined those in our ``setup.py`` so just navigate to the project root and install like so:

 .. code-block:: bash

     (pyramid_lj) bash-3.2$ pip install -e ".[testing]"

-In between the quotes we have ``.[testing]`` because we want to install everything in the current directory (the ``.``), but we want the extra packages that we specified for testing.
+In between the quotes we have ``.[testing]`` because we want to install everything in the current directory (the ``.``), but we also want the extra packages that we specified for testing.
 If you have other extra packages you want for some other reason, you install them in this fashion.

 Now that all is installed, run our test!